mobadran/chat-app/README.md

    npm run dev
    ```

+5. **Trust the Development Certificate**:
+   - First, visit the backend URL directly in your browser: `https://localhost:8000`
+   - You'll see a security warning (this is normal for self-signed certificates in development)
+   - Click "Advanced" and then "Proceed to localhost (unsafe)" or similar option to accept the certificate
+   - You should see a message indicating the backend is running

-5. Open your browser and navigate to `https://localhost:5173`
+6. Open your browser and navigate to the frontend at `https://localhost:5173`

 ## Project Structure